If you're looking for unique places to stay in Alberta, check out the Charming Inns…

 I was already a fan of Mount Engadine Lodge before I tried their new glamping tents.
 I’d been to the lodge twice before.
 The first time I visited was on a winter trip before we’d even moved to Calgary where we lucked out with a weekend of live music. and the second in September a few years ago when we took my elderly mother-in-law, promising her moose sightings.
 “We” delivered with at least four moose seen in the meadows in front of the lodge.

-What’s changed since our last visit is the addition of five glamping tents along the approach to the lodge.
+What’s changed since our last visit to Mount Engadine Lodge is the addition of five glamping tents along the approach to the lodge.
 They’ve been available since November 2018 and judging from our weekend trip are extremely popular, especially with people like myself who have an adventurous spirit – and a dog.

 What does the glamping experience at Mount Engadine Lodge look like?